C.J. Abrams Preview, Player Props: Nationals vs. Braves

-After batting .250 with five doubles, a triple, four walks and six RBI in his past 10 games, C.J.
-Abrams and the Washington Nationals face the Atlanta Braves (who will hand the ball to Spencer Strider) at 7:20 PM ET on Saturday.
+After hitting .244 with five doubles, a triple, four walks and six RBI in his past 10 games, C.J.
+Abrams and the Washington Nationals take on the Atlanta Braves (who will hand the ball to Dylan Dodd) at 3:10 PM ET on Sunday.

-He had a hitless performance in his most recent game (0-for-5) against the Braves.
+He had two hits (going 2-for-5 with a double) in his last appearance against the Braves.

 Sportsbook Promo Codes